 And truthfully, until after nearly having a heart attack when a colorful school of parrotfish suddenly materialized underfoot and swam up the sweeping staircase to the second floor, I didn't even know that animated three-dimensional virtual reality floor art even existed.

 Boyfriend, Jeffrey and I decided to begin exploring our curiously decorated new suite.

-Not only were we presented with a diverse collection of images tearing about, meandering, or sometimes gently floating underfoot, we learned that those images had the run of the entire suite.
-Not just that, mind you, but we also learned that some of the bloody things had even been equipped with sound effects and low resolution vibration.
+Not only were we presented with a diverse collection of images tearing about, meandering, or sometimes gently floating underfoot, but we also learned that those images had the run of the entire suite.
+Not only that, mind you, but we also learned that some of the bloody things had even been equipped with sound effects and low-resolution vibration.

 Jeffrey was clasping his heart and laughing so hard he was crying.
 Boyfriend had instinctively extended his claws and climbed halfway up the nearest door frame, and I was shrieking with laughter while desperately trying not to pee my pants.

 "There has GOT to be an off-switch somewhere," muttered Boyfriend, as he shimmied back down the doorframe with as much dignity as he could possibly muster.

 We were still giggling when we opened a door and walked into Jeffrey's bedroom.
 We could tell it was Jeffrey's room because his bag had been placed on a white canopied, king-sized bed, cleverly designed to look like a half-submerged boat.

 The first few steps of the floor in his bedroom had the appearance of soft golden-colored sand, the kind typically found at the edge of a tropical seashore.
 The bed's white canopy resembled a softly fluttering sail.
 "Oh, how pretty!"
 I exclaimed.